Late Stage Symptom: Managing Agitation in Alzheimer's

 Instead, the goal of treatment is to help mitigate symptoms, and various lifestyle modifications can help minimize disruption and improve quality of life.

-One such symptom is agitation, or not being able to settle down or being overly worried.
-Agitation can lead to other behavioral symptoms like sleep disturbances and aggression, so address the agitation as it arises.
+Agitation is not being able to settle down or being overly worried.
+Agitation in Alzheimer's can lead to other behavioral symptoms like sleep disturbances and aggression, so address the agitation as it arises.
 As Alzheimer's disease progresses, a person with Alzheimer's may become agitated more often.

-Finding the root causes of the agitation and treating it early can help reduce many of the accompanying symptoms and effects of agitation.
-There are various types of treatments and strategies that can be used to help treat agitation, and although they won’t cure or slow down the progression of Alzheimer’s disease, they can help minimize symptoms.
+Finding the root causes or triggers of the agitation and addressing it can help reduce many of the accompanying symptoms and effects.
+There are various types of treatments and strategies that can be used to help manage agitation.

 Causes of agitation

-Agitation usually arises for a reason; something typically triggers the agitation.
-If a cause for the agitation cannot be found, seeing the doctor is in order.
+Agitation usually arises for a reason - something typically triggers it.
+If a cause for the agitation cannot be found, a visit to the doctor is in order.
 Sometimes medication interactions or even other medical conditions can cause agitation.
-Find out the root cause so that it can be addressed, which will then relieve the agitation.
+Find out so that it can be addressed, which will then relieve the agitation or better prepare you when a situation does arise.
 Common causes of agitation in Alzheimer’s disease can include1,2:

-It is typically preferable to try non-drug treatments first for many symptoms of Alzheimer's disease because many medications can increase the risk of cognitive impairment or falling in this population.
-Many times, non-drug treatments or strategies are effective, and drug treatment simply isn’t necessary.
-Treatments will not slow the progression of Alzheimer’s, but merely minimize symptoms for a period of time and help to increase quality of life.
+It is typically preferable to try non-drug treatments first for some symptoms of Alzheimer's disease.
+If a person is on a heavy regimen of many medications, this can increase the risk of cognitive impairment or falls in this population.
+Many times, non-drug treatments or strategies are effective, and drug treatment isn’t necessary.
+Treatments, whether prescription or more holistic, will minimize symptoms for a period of time and help to increase the quality of life.

 Non-drug treatments and strategies can include1,3:

-- Using distraction like art, exercise, involving the person in helping tasks
+- Using distraction like art, exercise, helping with tasks;